mccoyJosh/ClassInfo/SDEV140/M06/Day1/1_GUI/3_widgets.md

-# Gui Components
+# Gui Widgets

-In Tkinter, as has been said before, everything you are going to make your Gui out of is going to be a component object.
+In Tkinter, as has been said before, everything you are going to make your Gui out of is going to be a widget .
 These all need to be initialized and then added to the root in some way.
-We have already seen labels been initialized and added to the root, whether that be .pack() or .grid(), but we will look at other components now.
+We have already seen labels been initialized and added to the root, whether that be .pack() or .grid(), but we will look at other widgets now.

 # Images